Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated strong multilingual capabilities; yet, they are mostly English-centric due to the imbalanced training corpora.
-Existing works leverage this phenomenon to improve their multilingual performances on NLP tasks.
-In this work, we extend the evaluation from NLP tasks to real user queries.
-We find that even though translation into English can help improve the performance of multilingual NLP tasks for English-centric LLMs, it may not be optimal for all scenarios.
-For culture-related tasks that need deep language understanding, prompting in the native language proves to be more promising since it can capture the nuances related to culture and language.
-Therefore, we advocate for more efforts towards the development of strong multilingual LLMs instead of just English-centric LLMs.
+Large language models (LLMs) have demonstrated multilingual capabilities, yet they are mostly English-centric due to the imbalanced training corpora.
+While prior works have leveraged this bias to enhance multilingual performance through translation, they have been largely limited to natural language processing (NLP) tasks.
+In this work, we extend the evaluation to real-world user queries and non-English-centric LLMs, offering a broader examination of multilingual performance.
+Our key contribution lies in demonstrating that while translation into English can boost the performance of English-centric LLMs on NLP tasks, it is not universally optimal.
+For culture-related tasks that need deep language understanding, prompting in the native language proves more effective as it better captures the nuances of culture and language.
+Our experiments expose varied behaviors across LLMs and tasks in the multilingual context, underscoring the need for a more comprehensive approach to multilingual evaluation.
+Therefore, we call for greater efforts in developing and evaluating LLMs that go beyond English-centric paradigms.\footnote{Our code is publicly available at \url{https://github.com/DAMO-NLP-SG/translation-all-you-need}.}